dreger/audaciousfox.net/_posts/articles/2016-09-22-apple-watch.md

 When compared to other trackers, Apple Watch isn't just competing on features; many times it will have to compete against a pre-existing support network.

-Ironically, given my enjoyment of tracking fitness data, the health-related feature I enjoyed most was the hourly reminders to stand up and walk around.
+Ironically, given my enjoyment of tracking fitness data, the health-related feature I enjoyed most were the hourly reminders to stand up and walk around.
 It was a great example of how Apple Watch could slide into the background, but also help you make small improvements to your daily health.

 ## Notifications